frahhftinii/Lab-W11-Social-Engineering-Exercise/Exercise1-Phishing-Analysis-Fundamentals/README.md

 # Task 1 – Introduction

-his task introduced the Phishing Analysis Fundamentals room and the basic purpose of phishing email investigation.
+This task introduced the Phishing Analysis Fundamentals room and the basic purpose of phishing email investigation.

 <img width="932" height="712" alt="1" src="https://github.com/user-attachments/assets/a26445ec-9bf2-425c-a3da-d80292e02a45" />